 Source: Choucri (2015)

-Figure 4 provides a detailed articulation of the question mark highlighted in Figure 1.
+The above figure provides a detailed articulation of the question mark highlighted in Figure 1.
 It also serves as a useful context within which to situate the research activities, singly or jointly.